Overclocking options in config.txt

 Monitoring core temperature

 cat /sys/class/thermal/thermal_zone0/temp.
-Divide the result by 1000 to find the value in Celsius.
+Divide the result by 1000 to find the value in degrees Celsius.
+Alternatively, there is a vcgencmd,

 Whilst hitting the temperature limit is not harmful to the SoC, it will cause CPU throttling.
 A heatsink can help to control the core temperature and therefore performance.
 This is especially useful if the Pi is running inside a case.
 Airflow over the heatsink will make cooling more efficient.
 A suitable heatsink is the self-adhesive BGA (ball-grid-array) 14x14x10 mm heatsink available from RS Components.